 What Lebara Mobile does best is international calls.
 Sign up to a SIM, and you can buy a bundle of calling minutes to phone friends and family in countries all around the world, including Pakistan and China.
-It uses Vodafone's network - so, although you can't get 4G internet, you can call your pals abroad and access 3G from pretty much anywhere in the country.
+It uses Vodafone's network and also offers 4G internet as part of its main plans.

 Smarty is a subsidiary of Three, and thus uses its network.
 It offers a small range of SIM-only plans, all of which are on nicely flexible 30-day contracts.
 The best thing of all is that if you don't use all your monthly data, Smarty will buy it back from you - and you'll get money off your next bill.

 VOXI comes courtesy of Vodafone, using its network and its general mobile prowess.
 It's got a handful of 30-day rolling SIM-only plans on offer, which you can only sign up for if you're aged under 30 (though you can continue using your VOXI plan once you turn 26, don't worry).
 The best thing this MVNO offers is free use of certain social media apps, including Facebook, Messenger, WhatsApp, and Instagram - any usage of these won't come out of your monthly allowance.